Aracannan/prometheus-bigbluebutton-exporter/README.md

 docker container run --rm -p 9688:9688 bigbluebutton-exporter --bbb.api=https://yoursite.com/bigbluebutton/api/ --bbb.secret=secret
 ```

+Add `--web.telemetry-path` for specify the path under which to expose metrics (default : "/metrics")

 Add `--debug` for more debug info.

 Add `--privacy` to use InternalMeetingId instead of MeetingName (for privacy reasons).